What is credit card interest?

 To be clear, this doesn’t mean you get 44 or 55 days interest-free from the moment you buy something.
 The 44 or 55 days begins at the start of your statement period and ends at your statement due date.
 This is what we mean by 'up to'.

-How an interest-free period works
+How your credit card interest-free period works

 In this example, we're using an August credit card statement.
 Purchases on this statement would have been made during the statement period in July.